-For more information about the Florida Center for Health Information and Policy Analysis, please visit www.FloridaHealthFinder.gov or the Agency for Health Care Administration's website, www.ahca.myflorida.com.
+For more information about the Florida Center for Health Information and Policy Analysis, please visit the Agency for Health Care Administration's website, ahca.myflorida.com.

 The Florida Center for Health Information and Policy Analysis may be reached at (850) 412-3730 during normal business hours (8:00 a.m. - 5:00 p.m.
 Eastern Standard Time, Monday through Friday, excluding official State holidays).